-- Put a pan on to medium high heat and let it come up to temperature.
+- Put a pan on medium-high heat and let it come up to temperature.

 - Put as many muffins as you can so that they don’t touch each other

-- Put a lid over top so that the muffins can steam themselves.
+- Put a lid over the top so that the muffins can steam themselves.

 - Cook for about 7-10 minutes until the muffins are golden brown.